evolvedbinary/hsg-project-wiki/Setup.md

 - A computer with at least:
     - 8 GB of RAM (to accommodate editing large XML files in oXygen, and running eXist, a web browser, and other apps at the same time)
     - 30 GB of available storage space (an SSD, or at least an SSD/HD hybrid "Fusion" drive, is recommended for best performance).
-- An up-to-date copy macOS (up to date).
+- An up-to-date copy macOS (10.14; see warning below about 10.15).
 The Mac operating system is not strictly necessary; on Windows, Linux, or other operating systems, you should be able to find alternative methods of installing the required software, but you're on your own.
 - A GitHub account
     - If you don't have one, please create one at https://github.com/join
     - Make note of your credentials (username & password), since you will need these for the steps below.